themiscadiz/NFC_Readings_plus_MP3_Shield/README.md

 ### Installation
 1. Download [Arduino](https://www.arduino.cc/en/Main/Software)

-For this particular project you need to install in Arduino:
+For this particular project you need to install a few libraries for Arduino:

 * [CytronEZMP3 Library](https://github.com/CytronTechnologies/Cytron-EasyMP3-Shield)
 * [Adafruit NFCShield_I2C Library](https://github.com/adafruit/Adafruit_NFCShield_I2C)

 **Note:** Until the moment that I am write this note, the last available version of the Adafruit NFC Lirary was broken for my Adafruit NFC Shield.
-I used this previous version {}() for the prototype.
+I used this previous version for the prototype.
 Please, refer to the [Adafruit PN532 RFID/NFC Breakout and Shiel documentation](https://learn.adafruit.com/adafruit-pn532-rfid-nfc) for more information